The Goldman-Turaev Lie bialgebra and the Kashiwara-Vergne problem in higher genera: Introduction

 \subsubsection{Goldman-Turaev formality in genus zero}

 There are several proofs of the GT formality for genus zero surfaces in the literature.
 In \cite{Mas15}, Massuyeau establishes it using the Kontsevich integral.
 In \cite{AN17}, Alekseev and Naef gave a proof over $\mathbb{C}$ using the Knizhnik-Zamolodchikov connection.
-Recall the idea of the proof that we gave in \cite{genus0}.